-Californ nia Transportation Commission AND ACCOUNTABILITY ACT OF 2017 ASELINE AGREEMENT ADDENDUM FUNDING PROGRAM Active Transportation Program Local Partnership Program Solutions for Congested Comparts of Congested Comparts of Congested Comparts of Congested Comparts of Congested Conge n (Competitive) corridors Program and Protection Program PARTIES AND DATE 1.1 This Project Baseline Agreemer Agreement of the Color ofnt Addendum (Addendum) for the , on is made by and ation Commission (Commission), the California altrans), the <project applicant="">, and <implementing< td=""></implementing<></project> nt Addendum (Addendum) for the , on is made by and ation Commission (Commission), the California altrans), the <project applicant="">, and <implementing< td=""></implementing<></project> document minor adjustments as a documents hereto will formally do include a revised Project Report, r Scope, and/or Project Programmi nis Project Baseline Agreement Addendum to approved by the Commission.
-This Form and attached ocument any authorized modifications.
-This may revised Project Funding Plan, minor change of Projecting Requests.
-Adjustments reserved for the Addendum ough to initiate a Baseline Agreement Amendment. committed and expected to be a icant certifies that the funding sources cited are available; the estimated costs represent full project cription of benefits is the best estimate possible and no foreseen. icant acknowledges the Baseline Agreement is still in es not replace the original approved Baseline Modification: Justification for Modification: Project Baseline Agreement Addendum Page 1 of 2
+California Transportation Commission ROAD REPAIR AND ACCOUNTABILITY ACT OF 2017 PROJECT BASELINE AGREEMENT ADDENDUM I. FUNDING PROGRAM □ Active Transportation Program □ Local Partnership Program (Competitive) □ Solutions for Congested Corridors Program □ State Highway Operation and Protection Program □ Trade Corridor Enhancement Program 2.
+PARTIES AND DATE 2.1 This Project Baseline Agreement Addendum (Addendum) for the , < Insert Project Name > effective on is made by and between the California Transportation Commission (Commission), the California Department of Transportation (Caltrans), the <project applicant<="" i="">>, and <implementing agency<="" i="">>, sometimes collectively referred to as the "Parties".</implementing></project> 3.
+GENERAL PROVISIONS 3.1 The parties are entering into this Project Baseline Agreement Addendum to document minor adjustments as approved by the Commission.
+This Form and attached documents hereto will formally document any authorized modifications.
+This may include a revised Project Report, revised Project Funding Plan, minor change of Project Scope, and/or Project Programming Requests.
+Adjustments reserved for the Addendum are not considered significant enough to initiate a Baseline Agreement Amendment.
+3.2 The undersigned Project Applicant certifies that the funding sources cited are committed and expected to be available; the estimated costs represent full project funding; and the scope and description of benefits is the best estimate possible and no further adjustments are known or foreseen.
+3.3 The undersigned Project Applicant acknowledges the Baseline Agreement is still in full effect and this Addendum does not replace the original approved Baseline Agreement.
+Modification: Justification for Modification:

+Project Baseline Agreement Addendum

+Page 1 of 2